 How to Store Broccoli to Prevent Yellowing

-Short-Term Storage:
+Short-term Storage:

-Place your green or yellow broccoli in a bowl or wide glass filled with water, the way you would store flowers.
+Place your green or yellow broccoli in a bowl or wide glass filled with water — the way you would store flowers.
 Store it in the very back of the refrigerator, so that it stays as cool as possible.

-Long-Term Storage:
+Long-term Storage:

-- Cut the broccoli florets into small pieces
+- Cut the florets into small pieces

 - Place the baking sheet in the freezer.